-For these reasons and more, commercial real estate syndicated investments are worth considering to preserve and enhance security in retirement.
+For these reasons and more, commercial real estate investments are worth considering to preserve and enhance security in retirement.

-Considering commercial property returns in recent years, strong economic conditions overall and historically low interest rates (expected to remain low in the short-medium term), the outlook for commercial real estate is positive.
+Considering commercial property returns in recent years, strong economic conditions overall and historically low-interest rates (expected to remain low in the short-medium term), the outlook for commercial real estate is positive.
 Accordingly, for retirees, this is an asset class worthy of consideration when trying to achieve low risk, stable portfolio growth and strong income.

-At Peak Equities, commercial syndicate investments deliver 8.5%-9% income p.a. (paid monthly) while focusing on security and conservative capital growth, often increasing the overall annual return to 11% or 12%.
+We are a Commercial real estate investment company that delivers 8.5%-9% income p.a. (paid monthly) while focusing on security and conservative capital growth, often increasing the overall annual return to 11% or 12%.

 For the best advice regarding commercial property investment for retirement income, contact Tom Borsky or David Borsky at Peak Equities today by calling (03) 9863 8380 or email email@example.com.